sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-2-sol.md

     library("SIAMCAT")
     ```
     Within SIAMCAT, the data are stored in the SIAMCAT object which contains the feature matrix, the metadata, and information about the groups you want to compare.

+    ```r
+    rel_ab = prop.table(tax.profiles,2)
+    sc.obj <- siamcat(feat=rel_ab, meta=meta,
+                      label='Group', case='CRC')
+    ```

+    We can use SIAMCAT for feature filtering as well.
+Currently, the matrix of taxonomic profiles contains 33,571 different bacterial species.
+Of those, not all will be relevant for our question, since some are present only in a handful of samples (low prevalence) or at extremely low abundance.
+Therefore, it can make sense to filter your taxonomic profiles before you begin the analysis.
+Here, we could for example use the maximum species abundance as a filtering criterion.
+All species that have a relative abundance of at least 1e-03 in at least one of the samples will be kept, the rest is filtered out.
+    ```r
+    sc.obj <- filter.features(sc.obj, filter.method = 'abundance', cutoff = 1e-03)
+    ```

+    Additionally we can filter based on the prevalence:
+    ```r
+    sc.obj <- filter.features(sc.obj, filter.method = 'prevalence',
+                              cutoff = 0.05, feature.type = 'filtered')
+    ```

+    And we can have a look at the object:
+    ```r
+    sc.obj
+    ```
+    Result:
+    ```r
+    siamcat-class object
+    label()                Label object:         60 CTR and 60 CRC samples filt_feat()            Filtered features:    1095 features after abundance, prevalence filtering

+    contains phyloseq-class experiment-level object @phyloseq:
+    phyloseq@otu_table()   OTU Table:            [ 33571 taxa and 120 samples ]
+    phyloseq@sam_data()    Sample Data:          [ 120 samples by 16 sample variables ]
+    ```

+    We go from 33,571 taxa to 1,095 after abundance, prevalence filtering.

+    Now, we can test the filtered feature for differential abundance with SIAMCAT:
+    ```r
+    sc.obj <- check.associations(sc.obj, detect.lim = 1e-05)
+    ```
     </details>